johnbeadle/VA-PANEL-POC/README.md

-# HSBCNet VA Panel Integration
+# HSBC M&S Bank VA Panel Integration

-This will document the process and changes specifically for HSBCNet
+This will document the process and changes specifically for HSBC M&S Bank

-## Major Breaking Changes for v2.x
+## Changes for v3.x

+* **REMOVED**: checking of language / country code functionality
+  * `_config.FIXED_LANGUAGE` set to `true` to override language selections from the page variables -  not in scope for this LOB

+### FYI as per v2.x

 + The code itself has now been refactored into a self-contained module called `LivePersonVirtualAssistantModule`.
 + All code relating to manipulation of styling / showing and hiding of the panel has been **REMOVED**